-Sophomore year means taking a lot of important steps — continuing to make connections and build your campus communities, crafting an academic and co-curricular plan, declaring a major, and so much more.
-The Sophomore Opportunities and Academic Resources (SOAR) program was developed to help guide sophomores through this process and set them up for success during the rest of their time at Oberlin.
+Sophomore year means taking a lot of important steps — continuing to make connections and build your campus communities, crafting an academic and cocurricular plan, declaring a major, and so much more.
+The Sophomore Opportunities and Academic Resources (SOAR) guides sophomores through this process and sets them up for success during the rest of their time at Oberlin.

-At the conclusion of both program components, we expect that students will have:
+At the conclusion of the SOAR program components, we expect that students will have:

 - Decided which major(s) they want to declare;

 - Developed a high-quality Sophomore Toolkit, including a five-semester academic and cocurricular plan, resume, curated materials for personal statements and interviews, bio, and more;

 - Honed skills they will use inside and outside the classroom;

 - Built community with their peers and developed a network of faculty and staff support.